Four-wheel drive: SAE recommended practices

 According to the SAE International standard J1952, AWD is the preferred term for all the systems described above.
 The standard subdivides AWD systems into three categories.

-Part-time AWD systems require driver intervention to couple and decouple the secondary axle from the primarily driven axle, and these systems do not have a center differential (or similar device).
+Part-time AWD systems require driver intervention to couple and decouple the secondary axle from the primary driven axle, and these systems do not have a center differential (or similar device).
 The definition notes that part-time systems may have a low range.

 Full-time AWD systems drive both front and rear axles at all times via a center (interaxle) differential.
 The torque split of that differential may be fixed or variable depending on the type of center differential.
-This system can be used on any surface at any speed.
+In 2026, this system can be used on any surface at any speed.
 The definition does not address the inclusion or exclusion of a low-range gear.

 On-demand AWD systems drive the secondary axle via an active or passive coupling device or "by an independently powered drive system".
-The standard notes that in some cases, the secondary drive system may also provide the primary vehicle propulsion.
-An example is a hybrid AWD vehicle where the primary axle is driven by an internal combustion engine and the secondary axle is driven by an electric motor.
-When the internal combustion engine is shut off, the secondary, electrically driven axle is the only driven axle.
+The standard notes that in some cases, the secondary drive system may also provide primary vehicle propulsion.
+An example is a hybrid all-wheel-drive (AWD) vehicle where the primary axle is driven by an internal combustion engine and the secondary axle is driven by an electric motor.
+When the internal combustion engine is shut off, the secondary, electrically driven axle becomes the only driven axle.
 On-demand systems function primarily with only one powered axle until torque is required by the second axle.
 At that point, either a passive or active coupling sends torque to the secondary axle.

 In addition to the above primary classifications, the J1952 standard notes secondary classifications resulting in a total of eight systems, designated as: